 There’s more to regular exercise than just keeping your body fit and toned.
 Regular exercise can make you live longer and feel better about yourself.
-Those with the high level of physical fitness are found to have the lower risk of dying from different types of diseases.
-Even the Journal of American Medical Association supports this claim.
-So the next time you hit the gym, be proud of yourself that you’re doing something to keep your body fit – inside out, and doing something to extend your life.
-Remind yourself of these top five benefits of exercise to keep your heart, body, mind and spirit inspired to sweat and work it all out.
+Those with a high level of physical fitness are found to have a lower risk of dying from different types of diseases.
+Even the Journal of the American Medical Association supports this claim.
+So the next time you hit the gym, be proud of yourself that you’re doing something to keep your body fit – inside out and doing something to extend your life.
+Remind yourself of these top five benefits of exercise to keep your heart, body, mind, and spirit inspired to sweat and work it all out.

 Regular exercise helps improve your mental and emotional health.
 Working out stimulates chemicals in your brain that reduces anxiety and stress levels.
 Even though your body feels tired and sweats excessively, your brain gives you a more relaxed and happier feeling.
 Of course, regular exercise can get you physically fit so that will give an extra boost on your self-confidence.
 With regular exercise, you’ll also get better sleep which in turn will put you in a good mood when you wake up in the morning.

 Aside from keeping you happy, fitness routines can make you smarter.
 Regular exercise can improve one’s mental strength and insight.
 You cut your risk of having memory-related disorders by 40 percent as you grow older.
 Who wouldn’t want to avoid Alzheimer’s disease and dementia?
 And I don’t know anyone who wouldn’t want better memory.
 Studies showed that three months of regular exercise can make you perform better in memory tests.
 When you exercise regularly, the blood flow in your brain improves enabling your brain to function better.